markandgo/avl-lua/readme.md

 AVL tree implementation in Lua.
 Useful for maintaining a sorted list.

-list.lua relies on avl.lua. list.lua allows duplicate values whereas avl.lua does not.
+list.lua is an add-on that uses a multiset for duplicate values.

 ## Init ##